- Range to begin with BMW F450 GS

 BMW has confirmed that its long-running 310 motorcycle range is nearing the end of its life, with a new twin-cylinder 450 platform set to take over.

 BMW Motorrad CEO Markus Flasch revealed that the new engine, already seen in the F450GS, will underpin a wider family of models.
 The new 450 range will be designed in Germany and built in partnership with Indian manufacturing giant TVS.
 The transition to the larger-capacity platform is already underway, led by the launch of the F450GS.
 Next in line is expected to be a replacement for the G310R naked bike.
-While the fully faired G310RR is not sold in Europe, BMW currently offers it in India, where it is based on the TVS Apache RR310.
+While the fully faired G310RR is not sold in New Zealand, BMW currently offers it in India, where it is based on the TVS Apache RR310.

 With demand for fully faired sportbikes growing again, BMW could also introduce a 450cc sports model.
 Such a bike would likely target rivals including Yamaha’s R3, Aprilia’s RS 457, and Honda’s CBR500R.